fescrb/kvm-settings/README.md

 The following is a list of hardware improvements that could be made for the next version of this setup.

--**PCI SATA Controller:** PCI passthrough is fast and (now) familiar technology.
+* **PCI SATA Controller:** PCI passthrough is fast and (now) familiar technology.
 A SATA PCI card would allow us to isolate it to hand it to the VM.
--**Full Drive Handover:** If the above wishlist item does not pan out.
+* **Full Drive Handover:** If the above wishlist item does not pan out.
 It would be good to fix handing over the full drive to qemu instead of having lvm over it.
 We've seen this working with the large storage drive.
 And it would enable us to access the windows drive more easily and boot straight from it.